 Spain’s unemployment rate is one of the highest in Europe – with around one in five people without work – although Spain is also one of the European Union’s (EU) fastest recovering economies and the fourth largest.
-Unemployment is decreasing as the country slowly recovers from economic downturn, falling from a height of 26 percent in 2013 to around 18 percent in March 2017.
+Unemployment is decreasing as the country slowly recovers from economic downturn, falling from a height of 26% in 2013 to around 16% in February 2018.
 Some sectors have even reported increased recruitment in past years, for example, in Spain’s largest region, Castilla y León, there were more opportunities than before the crisis for personal care workers, construction workers and chefs.

 Youth unemployment, however, continues to be an issue and graduates report difficulties finding quality and permanent work.
-With youth unemployment rate at more than 40 percent, many of the country’s educated workforce has looked abroad for better opportunities.
+With youth unemployment rate at around 35% in March 2018, many of the country’s educated workforce has looked abroad for better opportunities.
 The highest levels of unemployment, however, have been among unskilled workers, so those with education and experience will fare better when looking for jobs in Spain for foreigners.

 If you’re looking for graduate work, you’ll still be competing against large numbers of Spanish graduates but you stand the best chance in the consulting, industry and IT sectors, which have all grown in past years.
 Many multinational companies are also headquartered in Spain, including Abengoa, Abertis, Acciona, ACS Group, Almirall, Grupo Antolin, Ebro Foods, Ferrovial, Ficosa, Fomento de Construcciones y Contratas, Iberdrola, Inditex, Logista, Natraceutical, Pescanova, PRISA, Técnicas Reunidas and Viscofan.